-NOTE E - RELATED PARTY TRANSACTIONS
+NOTE G - RELATED PARTY TRANSACTIONS

-All voting members of the Board of Supervisors were affiliated with the Developer, and three board members are from one immediate family and two board members are from another immediate family.
-The District received \$71,982 in contributions to the General Fund from the Developer for the year ended September 30, 2022.
+All voting members of the Board of Supervisors were affiliated with the Developer.
+Additionally, three board members are from one immediate family and two board members are from another immediate family.
+The District received \$75,602 in contributions from the Developer for the year ended September 30, 2024.